1. Home

 What is Science Communication?

 For our SEPA project, the primary focus is public outreach.
-The Science Communication Workbook provided below offers a comprehensive set of tools designed to help students develop the skills necessary to engage confidently with their communities.
+The Science Communication Workbook provided below offers a comprehensive set of activities designed to help students develop the skills necessary to engage confidently with their communities.

 We aim to empower students to become effective advocates for change, specifically in promoting public health improvements related to drinking water quality.
 By equipping students with these essential communication and advocacy skills, we aim to foster a more informed and proactive community, ultimately leading to healthier and safer drinking water for all.